victorbk2/genesis/README.md

 # 🔺 The Bermuda Testnet 🔺

 Owshen is an innovative privacy platform developed for EVM-based blockchains.
-Owshen's very first testnet, The Bermuda Testnet has launched!
-Excited to check it out?
+Owshen's very first testnet, The Bermuda Testnet has launched! excited to check it out?
 Just follow these steps!)

 ## Steps